Coins of the Canadian dollar: Circulation denominations

 There are six denominations of Canadian circulation coinage in production: 5¢, 10¢, 25¢, 50¢, $1, and $2.
 Officially they are each named according to their value (e.g. "10-cent piece"), but in practice only the 50-cent piece is known by that name.
-The three smallest coins are known by the traditional names "nickel" (5¢), "dime" (10¢), and "quarter" (25¢), and the one-dollar and two-dollar coins are called the "loonie" (for the loon depiction on the reverse) and the "toonie" (a portmanteau of "two" and "loonie") respectively.
+The three smallest coins are known by the traditional names "nickel" (5¢), "dime" (10¢), and "quarter" (25¢), and the one-dollar and two-dollar coins are called the "loonie" (a hypocorism of the loon depiction on the reverse) and the "toonie" (a portmanteau of "two" and "loonie") respectively.
 The production of the Canadian 1-cent piece (known as the "penny") was discontinued in 2012, as inflation had reduced its value significantly below the cost of production.

 Canadian coins have medallic orientation, like British or euro coins, and unlike U.S. coins, which have coin orientation.

-The 50¢ piece is far less circulated than other Canadian coins.
-Between the years 2000 and 2007 the Royal Canadian Mint struck less than 16 million of them; in comparison, during the same period over 2.25 billion quarters were released.
+The 50¢ piece circulates much less than other Canadian coins.
+Between the years 2000 and 2007 the Royal Canadian Mint struck fewer than 16 million of them; by contrast, during the same period, over 2.25 billion quarters were released.
 This coin is sometimes called a "half-dollar".